Samsung Galaxy Note 8 vs Samsung Galaxy Note 2

 It uses a 5.5-inch Super AMOLED touchscreen with digitiser support for the S-Pen stylus, along with a 1280x720 pixel resolution at 267 pixels-per-inch (ppi).

-Brightness is also not a strong suit of AMOLED although here it’s reasonably competent.
+Brightness is not a strong suit of AMOLED although here it’s reasonably competent.
 Colour depth, dark tones and contrast are all great.
 Touch responsiveness is excellent and particularly so with the S-Pen, which delivers high levels of sensitivity, fluidity and accuracy previously unseen with stylus implementation.

 The processor is Samsung’s own quad-core Exynos 4412 chip based on ARM Cortex-A9 architecture and clocked at 1.6GHz with a Mali-400MP quad-core graphics processing unit (GPU).
 The device is also well-stocked when it comes to RAM, with 2GB helping things tick over smoothly.